 Check the temp of the burgers with an instant read thermometer.
 My target temp is 145º for medium.
 160º is your target for well done.
 Add cheese a minute before you pull the burgers.
 Pull buns off the griddles when burgers are done.

-To assemble the burger, I spread an Aioli I made (link here) on the tops and bottoms of the toasted buns.
+To assemble the burger, I spread an Aioli I made (recipe here) on the tops and bottoms of the toasted buns.
 Placed the burger down on the base of the bun, then spooned some of the onion mushroom sauté on top then added the top bun.
 Now that is a mushroom burger!
-I served it with some rosemary fries (link here) with the Aioli as a dipping sauce.
+I served it with some fries (link here) and use the leftover Aioli as a dipping sauce.
 Everything turned out great.

 Now how do I get in on this burger battle?